-Seattle Black Spatial Histories Institute (SBSHI) is Wa Na Wari’s two-year oral history and community story training institute in partnership with the Black Heritage Society of Washington State and the Library, with support from 4Culture.
-It runs from June, 2023 to June, 2025.
+Seattle Black Spatial Histories Institute (SBSHI) is Wa Na Wari’s two-year oral history and community story training institute.
+It is held in partnership with the Black Heritage Society of Washington State and the Library, with support from 4Culture.
+SBSHI runs from June 2023 to June 2025.

-Wa Na Wari is a center for Black art and stories, sited in a 5th-generation Black-owned home, in Seattle’s historically redlined Central District.
-Known as the “house that fights displacement with art,” and described as a “container for Black joy,” Wa Na Wari creates space for Black ownership, possibility, and belonging through art, historic preservation, and connection.
+Wa Na Wari is a center for Black art and stories.
+The center is located in a 5th-generation Black-owned home in Seattle’s historically redlined Central District.
+Known as the “house that fights displacement with art,” and described as a “container for Black joy,” Wa Na Wari creates space for Black ownership, possibility, and belonging through art, historic preservation and connection.

-In year one, the cohort attended workshops, conducts research, and recorded interviews with community members around three general topics: Black educators, Black barbers & beauticians, and Black experiences on the Seattle waterfront.
+In year one, the cohort attended workshops, conducted research and recorded interviews with community members around three general topics: Black educators, Black barbers & beauticians, and Black experiences on the Seattle waterfront.

 In year two, each cohort member will propose and create a public activation for sharing the interviews they’ve recorded.
 The institute culminates with an exhibit/installation at Wa Na Wari, in summer/fall 2025, where cohort members will share their work with the public.